jay-flynn-o/University-Data-Challenge/README.md

 ---

 ## Tips for Getting Started
+There is a lot of information in this pack, which will be overwhelming at first.
+We suggest starting with the simple solutions first, and as you become more familiar with the example images and .nas files, the task will become more clear.
+A few suggestions on where to start:

 - The magenta axis lines are your primary reference for mapping pixel coordinates to real-world mesh coordinates.
-Identify where they intersect to locate the origin.
+Identify where they intersect to locate the origin and define your coordinate system.
 - Most elements in this dataset are `CQUAD4` (quadrilateral). `CTRIA3` (triangular) elements appear occasionally, typically at irregular boundaries.
+Focus on understanding quads first.
 - The `z` coordinate is always `0.` — this is a flat 2D mesh projected into the XY plane.
 - The `prop_id` field in all element definitions is always `101`.
 - Node and element IDs do not need to start from any specific value, but must be unique within the file.